salesforce/oss-request/README.md

 Tasks Assigned to Services
 --------------------------

 The default (and currently only) security mechanism for services is Pre-Shared Keys (PSK).
-To configure a service's PSK, sent the config like:
+To configure a service's PSK, sent the an env named `PSK_HEXSTRING` where the `HEXSTRING` is an uppercase hex representation of the service's URL.
-`-Dprogram.two.services.repo_creator=MY_SERVICE_PSK`

 This sends the the value `psk MY_SERVICE_PSK` in the `AUTHORIZATION` HTTP header when talking to the service.